-While many people tend to think of landscape photography as being specific to the photography of mountains, hills, grasslands and many other types of terrain, it is actually a broad category, with many subcategories falling underneath.
+While many people tend to think of landscape photography as being specific to the photography of mountains, hills, grasslands, and many other types of terrain, it is a broad category, with many subcategories falling underneath.

 What is Seascape Photography?

-Essentially, seascape photography is any form of photography of, well, the sea and all of the elements that surround it.
+Essentially, seascape photography is any form of photography of the sea and all of the elements surrounding it.

-Your average seascape scene could range from a warm and sandy beach with turquoise-colored water, to grey clouds, dark and raging ocean water, and misty shorelines.
+Your average seascape scene could range from a warm sandy beach with turquoise-colored water to grey clouds, dark and raging ocean water, and misty shorelines.

 But the general idea of seascape photography is the same no matter the weather– you’re shooting images of the sea/ocean and all the elements around it.

 Since there are many factors to consider in shooting seascape photography that you don’t find in street photography or general travel photography– such as location, weather, time, tide, and lighting– it can be a bit of a challenging niche of photography.